HEALTHY SLEEP HABITS FOR YOUR BABY AND CHILD (SLEEP CHART FOR PARENTS)

 Nightmares:

 Most children experience nightmares at one time or another.
 Nightmares can happen after a stressful physical or emotional event or can be caused by fever.
-Talk calmly, cuddle and reassure your child.
+Talk calmly, cuddle, and reassure your child.

 Loud snoring: